May 10, 2023

 • Mental rituals: repeating certain words, prayers, or counting to neutralize unwanted thoughts or images

-Anxiety and Depression: OCD can lead to significant anxiety, worry, and depression due to the distressing nature of obsessions and compulsions, as well as their impact on daily life and relationships.
+Anxiety and Depression: Most people aren’t aware that OCD can lead to significant anxiety, worry, and depression due to the distressing nature of obsessions and compulsions, as well as their impact on people’s day-to-day life and relationships.

-Avoidance Behaviours: Individuals with OCD may avoid certain situations or activities that trigger their obsessions or compulsions, such as avoiding public spaces or social interactions.
-This can lead to isolation and difficulty functioning in daily life.
+Avoidance Behaviours: People with OCD may avoid certain situations or activities that trigger their obsessions or compulsions, such as avoiding public spaces or social interactions.
+And while this relieves their anxiety temporarily, this avoidance can actually lead to isolation and difficulty functioning in daily life.

 What is mild OCD?